-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hours lab The techniques and aesthetics of music created with the computer as a tool for on-stage applications such as theatre, and dance, in conjunction with traditional musicians, as well as a self-contained art form.
+Units: 3.00 - CSU 36.0 hours lecture, 54.0 hours lab The techniques and aesthetics of music created with the computer as a tool for on-stage applications such as theatre and dance, in conjunction with traditional musicians, as well as a self-contained art form.
 Course will emphasize the techniques of live-electronic manipulation of audio and synthetic sounds.
-May be taken 2 times for credit.